Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC/README.md

      - Github Username (username for the account where [this github repository](https://github.com/Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC) was forked out into)

    - Click 'Review + Create'.
-   - On successfull validation, click 'Create'.
+   - On successful validation, click 'Create'.

 ## Azure Services being deployed
 This template deploys necessary resources to run an Azure Synapse Proof-of-Concept.